What an incredible line-up of designers for Couve Couture Fashion Show April 13, 2019

 “For me, fashion is about having a conversation with the past and a visionary eye on the future.
 In the future of fashion I see women wanting to have a more emotional and spiritual connection to the clothing and accessories they wear.
 They will probably have less in their closets but be able to connect more to what they put into their wardrobes and on their bodies.
 I am hoping to speak into women lives through my passion in fashion.
 My designs have recently been labeled signature one-of-a-kind masterpieces.
 The true ‘masterpiece’ is YOU… the beautifully created one-of-a-kind woman.”

 “I put my heart and soul into each creation.
 When you wear an original SHELL BELL VANITY, stay mindful to not lose sight that you are a beautiful and uniquely created.”

-Shell Bell Vanity will be seeking partners in hope to be a global label that supports a non-profit for women stepping out of oppressive and abusive marriages and relationships.
+Shell Bell Vanity will be seeking partners in hopes of becoming a global label that supports a non-profit for women stepping out of oppressive and abusive marriages and relationships.
 The non-profit would assist and partner with women as they evolve into healthy, fulfilling new lives.